Why Digital Marketing Analytics Are Crucial to Your Business Success

 Beginner’s and fool’s luck are two wonderful and mysterious things.
 However, they cannot be measured or relied on in the long term or in a scalable and repeatable plan.
 Barring extremely good fortune, the last step in setting up your digital marketing analytics is to tweak and adjust the groundwork you’ve laid so that you can act on the insights your data offers you.

 For example, you may find that some channels don’t work for you, such as Google AdWords.
 Maybe Facebook is not where you need to be, and your LinkedIn page needs to go back to a static page that leads people to your website.
 Maybe your landing pages need an overhaul, or your website needs to be expanded or revamped.

 When digital marketing analytics are set up correctly, they become a powerful tool in your marketing arsenal.
 They provide insight into your customer journey and the experience that people have with your marketing.
 It allows you to show company leadership why things are not working and how the company can pivot.
-And more importantly, digital marketing analytics enables you to make the right changes to your business that are backed up with reliable data.
+And more importantly, analytics enables you to make the right changes to your business that are backed up with reliable data.

 Patrick runs digital advertising at AdRoll.
 His focus and dedication to this craft leave little room to develop secondary interests that might fit in an author bio.